blockcoders/harmony-marketplace-sdk/README.md

 // Using a WSProvider with a string url. const key = new Key(new WSProvider('wss://ws.s0.t.hmny.io'))

-// Using a HttpProvider with a const from Harmony Marketplace SDK. const key = new Key(new WSProvider(HARMONY_RPC_WS))
+// Using a WSProvider with a const from Harmony Marketplace SDK. const key = new Key(new WSProvider(HARMONY_RPC_WS))

-// Using a HttpProvider with a pre-configuration from Harmony Marketplace SDK. const key = new Key(new HttpProvider(HarmonyShards.SHARD_0))
+// Using a provider with a pre-configuration from Harmony Marketplace SDK. const key = new Key(HarmonyShards.SHARD_0)

 // Add Private key manually
 key.addByPrivateKey('45e497bd45a9049bcb649016594489ac67b9f052a6cdf5cb74ee2427a60bf25e')